© Università degli Studi di Padova - Credits: HCE Web agency

 Notification of acceptance will be sent by 12th October.

 For accepted abstracts, the submission of a working paper before the Conference is strongly encouraged.
-This will also help the preparing for the publication opportunities provided.
+This will also help preparing the manuscript for the publication opportunities provided in the context of this event.

 There is no Conference fee.